Feeling Our Way Back to Peace - by Cedric Bertelli - Founder of Emotional Health Institute

-Through the hundreds of sessions that I have done with clients based on the protocol designed by Nicon and the Tipi program, I have witnessed how any emotional struggle, stress, isolation or disconnectedness can be permanently regulated by tapping into this physiologic capacity for emotional regulation.
+Through the hundreds of sessions that I have done with clients, I have witnessed how any emotional struggle, stress, isolation or disconnectedness can be permanently regulated by tapping into this physiologic capacity for emotional regulation.
 Our body is “wired” to integrate and resolve our stresses, we just have to let it do its work.

 Not surprisingly, a stress-free mind begets a healthier body.
 After years of working with clients who struggle with emotional difficulties, we noticed that their chronic physical ailments, such as eczema, asthma, arthritis, tinnitus, among others, resolve or improve as they regulate their emotional distress.
 This finding suggested that if the body is not under chronic stress it is better empowered to fight or neutralize disease or inflammation.
 Based on this observation, we developed an efficient protocol for resolving physical ailments by specifically targeting the stressors which create or exacerbate the physical symptoms.
 Once the stressors are identified, we can resolve them by using the natural capacity for emotional regulation.
 We all have the opportunity to live a life free from pain; we can access it when we stop running away from our fears or trying to control them.
 Instead, we need to take the time to observe, recognize, and accept our behavioral patterns.
 Once we accept them, once we physically feel our fears, we become free of them, one by one.
 As a result, our body becomes healthier and stronger.